 Personally, I use CreateSpace to put out paper copies of my books, because CreateSpace is owned by Amazon … which means that the physical books are then available on Amazon, too.
 There are other print-on-demand sites (and you could certainly put your book on more than one, if you feel like going through the effort).
 There are also debates about who puts out the highest-quality paperback.
 So far, however, I’m satisfied with CreateSpace.

 If you’ve already got your own blog or website, then it’s worth considering whether you want to sell ebooks directly to your readers — thereby evading the percentage demanded by middlemen like Amazon.
 If you don’t have the technical chops to code an Internet storefront for your website, I’ve heard about sites like E-Junkie that look like a fairly cheap way of “renting” one.
-I’m not doing this yet, but I probably will soon.
+I’m not doing this yet, but I might at some point.

 When self-publishing ebooks, you absolutely must hit Amazon, because the vast majority of ebooks are sold for Amazon Kindle.
 Putting your ebook on Amazon is not optional.
 However, you don’t necessarily want to waste time putting your book on every other e-reader website, since you might only grab a few sales per site.
 What to do?